irenazra/2D_games/README.md

 - Fix the hit boxes (should not feel awkward)
 - "You finished the level screen", get a break between levels, when you hit play pause a little bit
 - Missiles, lasers
-- [IN PROGRESS : Currently we can detect what the player is colliding with and we can remove it from the screen.
-We can potentially add an explosion image to its place.]
-Destructible asteroids (make them a difference color and put cracks on them, set their positions to a value that is not on the screen) (THESE ARE DIFFERENT ASTROIDS) try to get a breaking animation
+- [DONE] : Destructible asteroids (Currently we can detect "explode" a sprite, print an explosion in its place, and then remove the explosion)

 - Maybe random elements? random meteors?
 - Add laser soubnd